 - Cook your noodles and keep them ready before you start cooking.
 Once you drain them, wash them in cold water to keep them from over cooking or sticking to each other.
 The idea is to stop the cooking process by washing noodles in cold water to avoid over cooked gloopy noodles.
 If cooking them a few hours ahead, you can also toss them in a little oil and store

 And thats all there is to it.
 Be ready with everything.
 Because the actual cooking time in this case is just 15 minutes if your noodles are pre-cooked, which makes this shrimp chow mein a really easy, 30 minute recipe.
-And thats why its my favourite.
+And thats why its my favorite.

 You can also substitute the shrimp for chicken or any other protein of your choice.
 And if you prefer vegetarian chow mein, just leave out the shrimp and follow the rest of the steps as is.